TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Problem
 - In the used car market, buyers and sellers often struggle to determine a fair price for their vehicle.
 - This project aims to provide accurate and transparent pricing for used cars by analyzing real-world data.
-- It will assist both buyers and sellers make data-driven decisions and ensure fair transactions.

 ➔ Solution

-To address this problem, I built and deployed a complete end-to-end machine learning pipeline :
+- To address this problem, I built and deployed a complete end-to-end machine learning pipeline :
 - Data Collection
-  - Scraped a dataset of 2,800+ cars from the web using Selenium and BeautifulSoup.
+  - Scraped 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
 - Data Optimization
-  - Optimized memory consumption of dataset by downcasting data types.
+  - Optimized memory consumption of the dataset by downcasting data types.
-  - Stored the dataset in Parquet format, which compresses data without losing information.
+  - Stored the dataset in Parquet format instead of CSV, which compresses data without losing information.
-  - It also provides much faster read/write speeds compared to CSV.
+  - It also provides much faster read/write speeds as compared to CSV.
 - Preprocessing & Modeling
   - Implemented Scikit-learn Pipelines & ColumnTransformer to prevent data leakage.
 - API Deployment
   - Deployed the machine learning model as an API using FastAPI, with :
     - /predict endpoint for real-time predictions.
     - /health endpoint for monitoring API status.
-    - Input validation & rate limiting for reliability.
 - Frontend Integration
-  - Designed a HTML/CSS/JS website to send API calls and display predictions in a user-friendly way.
+  - Designed a HTML/CSS/JS application to make API calls and display predictions in a user-friendly way.
 - Containerization
   - Created a multi-stage Dockerfile with .dockerignore for building an optimized and lightweight Docker image.
+  - Pushed the Docker image to Docker Hub for deployment and reproducibility.

-➔ 𝗜𝗺𝗽𝗮𝗰𝘁
+➔ Results
-- Built and deployed a complete machine learning pipeline as a FastAPI application.
+- Built and deployed an end-to-end ML pipeline using FastAPI and Docker to predict used car prices.
-- Reduced dataset memory usage by 90% by downcasting data types and converting to Parquet format.
+- Reduced dataset memory usage by 90% using optimized storage techniques.
-- Evaluated multiple regression models with cross-validation to identify the best-performing algorithm.
-- Achieved 30% lower MAE and 12% higher R2-score compared to the baseline model.
+- Achieved a 30% lower MAE and a 12% higher R2-score compared to the baseline model.
 - Improved model stability by 70%, ensuring more stable and reliable predictions.
 </details>